Demo-AI-Edge-Crazy-Train/.github/profile/README.md

 ## Abstract

 Message to Agent Red Hat:

-“The LEGO train is running without a driver!
-Your mission: develop and deploy an AI on board the train to stop it before it derails.
-This message will self-destruct in five seconds.
-Four… Three… Two… One…"
+> The LEGO train is running without a driver!
+> Your mission: develop and deploy an AI on board the train to stop it before it derails.
+> This message will self-destruct in five seconds.
+Four… Three… Two… One…

 🎵 tum tum tada tum tum tada tum tum tada tum tum tada tiduduuummm tiduduuummm 🎵